qkmaxware/TrekSharp/README.md

 #### Support Creator
 The support character creator can be accessed by the navigation bar along the left hand side of the app.
 The support creator operates similarly to the character creator, but is used for creating support characters rather than for player characters.

+#### Battle Grid
+You can create battle grids for both space battles and starship interior combat using this creator.
+For space battle grids simply select a background image (nebula, asteroid belt...) and choose what kind of grid overlay you would like.
+For starship interiors, you can use a Godot app which allows for rooms and hallways to be snapped together to construct larger interior spaces.

 ### Management
 #### Characters